SurveyMonkey/public_api_docs/includes/_overview.md

 ##Request and Response Limits

-Draft and Private apps are subject to the following API Rate limits:
+Draft and Private apps are subject rate limits:

 | Max Requests Per Minute | Max Requests Per Day
 | ------- | -------
 120 | 500

+We permit three violations of up to 150% within a 30-day window.
+We begin to enforce limits at 100% once your app exceeds its limits three times within 30 days.

 We return your app's rate limits, requests remaining, and seconds to reset in our request [headers](#header).